associatedpress/harvester/docs/first_project.md

 Now if you look again at your Harvester form you should see another input field that lets you choose the Pokemon's type!
-In the real world it would probably make sense to make this field required as well, but we won't to keep things simple.
+In the real world it would probably make sense to make this field required as well, but we won't in this example.

-Of course, in reality [there are _a lot_ more types][pokemon-types], and some Pokemon are even combinations of multiple types.
+In reality [there are _a lot_ more types][pokemon-types], and some Pokemon are even combinations of multiple types.
 To better capture that complexity you might want to add the option `multiple:true` to the "Type" column in order to allow reporters to select multiple types when identifying a Pokemon.

 #### Adding a select input with an option list

-In addition to a Pokemon's type we might care whether or not we've alreadyy caught the Pokemon in question.
+In addition to a Pokemon's type we might care whether or not we've already caught the Pokemon in question.
 Let's handle that with a radio button:

 | headline       | Pokemon             |                |                       |                |